pospisilboh/Memgraph/Forename/README.md

 > Following services are not supported because there is not possible to deploy custom query module to Memgraph Cloud::
 > - https://foremame-balanced-nyala-wk.eu-gb.mybluemix.net/forename-recommendation-form
 > - https://foremame-balanced-nyala-wk.eu-gb.mybluemix.net/get-forename-recommendation?forename=

+> The Flask application used the Memgraph Cloud database.

 ### Tableau